-In the park on the Elbe, directly on the Elbe cycle path, everything revolves around the theme of water and shipping.
+In the park by the river Elbe, next to the Elbe cycle path, everything revolves around the theme of water and shipping.

 In the green area, numerous play islands and a skate park invite children to play and romp.

-Bridges are the subject of the Jagdschloss Graupa park, also the site of the Richard-Wagner-Stätten (Wagner museum and memorial).
+Bridges are the subject of the Jagdschloss Graupa park, also the site of the Wagner museum and memorial.